MaxCanntSwim/14-obsidian-git/calculus/Series/Sequences.md

-The terms in a series are discribed by $a_n$ where the n is the nth time the opperation has been preformed. n is a part of the natural numbers.
+The terms in a series are described by $a_n$ where the n is the nth time the operation has been preformed. n is a part of the natural numbers.

 # Recursively definition
-A recursive definition is based on doing a opperation on previous terms.
+A recursive definition is based on doing a operation on previous terms.
 Example:
 $a_{n}=a_{n-1}/2$
 Here if n = 1 is $a_1=1$
 this will result in the following permutations: